Do you suffer from headaches every day?

 Improper bite alignment and temporomandibular joint (TMJ) problems can cause pain as well as deterioration of teeth and supporting structures.
 It can lead to tooth grinding, which frequently occurs during sleep and puts pressure on the TMJ, resulting in the head, ear and radiating pain a patient may experience.

 Dr. Grapevine uses some of the latest in dental technology to evaluate the bite and devise a customized treatment plan.
 Often a mouthguard is prescribed as part of the plan.
 The custom fit mouthguard is worn at night to prevent teeth grinding and allow the TMJ to relax.

 Teeth grinding can lead to other dental health issues such as gum disease or can damage the teeth.
-Teeth grinding is a common symptom of TMD and the use of a mouth guard can often bring welcome relief to a patient suffering with headaches and other symptoms.
+Teeth grinding is a common symptom of TMD and the use of a mouth guard can often bring welcome relief to a patient suffering from headaches and other symptoms.

-Contact Dr. Grapevine at Signature Dentistry in Plano, TX to schedule a consultation today.
+Contact Dr. Grapevine at Signature Dentistry in Plano, TX, to schedule a consultation today.